syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Form-Fields.md

 ## Drop-Down

-You can add new Dropdown form field to a Word document by using AppendDropDownFormFieldmethod of WParagraphclass.
+You can add new Dropdown form field to a Word document by using `AppendDropDownFormField` method of `WParagraph` class.

 The following code illustrates how to add a new dropdown field.